Academy of Distinguished Alumni

 Inducted to the Academy of Distinguished Alumni on

-Dr. Pister is a member of the National Academy of Engineering (NAE) and a Fellow of the American Academy of Arts and Sciences.
-He is also a Fellow of the American Academy of Mechanics, the American Society of Mechanical Engineers, and the American Association for the Advancement of Science.
-He is an Honorary Fellow of the California Academy of Sciences.
-He is a member of the Board of Directors of the Monterey Bay Aquarium Research Institute, the Center for the Future of Teaching and Learning, and the Board of Trustees of the American University of Armenia.
+Dr. Pister was a member of the National Academy of Engineering (NAE) and a Fellow of the American Academy of Arts and Sciences.
+He was also a Fellow of the American Academy of Mechanics, the American Society of Mechanical Engineers, and the American Association for the Advancement of Science.
+He was an Honorary Fellow of the California Academy of Sciences.
+He was a member of the Board of Directors of the Monterey Bay Aquarium Research Institute, the Center for the Future of Teaching and Learning, and the Board of Trustees of the American University of Armenia.
 He also served as founding Chairman of the Board on Engineering Education of the National Research Council.